Trade War Heats Up Again As China Sets Tariffs On $75 Billion In U.S. Goods, Autos

 China's finance ministry called the new tariffs "a forced move to deal with U.S. unilateralism and trade protectionism."

-U.S. stock markets were down slightly after China's announcement on Friday.
-The Dow Jones Industrial Average opened down about 100 points, or 0.4%.
+U.S. stock markets fell sharply after Trump's tweets on China.
+The Dow Jones Industrial Average opened down about 300 points, or 1% in late morning trading.

 Earlier this month, the Trump administration postponed until Dec.
 15 new 10% tariffs on some imports from China that were due to take effect Sept.
 1. They were part of a new set of tariffs on $300 billion worth of goods that triggered a sharp selloff in the U.S. stock market.